I-OCULAR PHARMACOLOGY & THERAPEUTICS

 3-Intraocular infection leads to mycotic endophthalmitis

 Sulphonamides have largely been replaced by antibiotics but still useful for minor infection.
-They are bacteriostatic and act by blocking utilization of para-aminobenzoic acid by bacteria.
+They are bacteriostatic and act by blocking utilization of para-aminobenzoic acid (PABA) by bacteria.
 Purulent exudate that contains para-aminobenzoic acid interferes, with the action of sulfonamides.
 Sulfa drugs are effective against gram-positive and some gram-negative organisms, and in higher concentration, against some viruses, fungi and toxoplasma.
-Sulfacetamide is used for topical instillation as it penetrates the cornea best.
-High concentration is recommended, 10-30% solution and 6%, 12% and 15% ointments.
-These drugs have a tendancy to retard healing of corneal epithelium.
-Parenterally, sulfapyridine and sulfadiazine readily achieve therapeutic level after penetration of the blood aqueous barrier.
-Systemic use of sulfonamide is indicated in cases of bovine keratoconjunctivitis due to moraxella bovis and ocular -toxoplasmosis.
-Local anaesthetics inhibit the effectiveness of sulfas because topical anaesthetics are esters of para-aminobenzoic acid.
-The major advantagess of sulphonamide are low cost and low allergenicity.
+These drugs have a tendency to retard healing of corneal epithelium.
+Local anesthetics inhibit the effect of sulfas because topical anesthetics are esters of para-aminobenzoic acid.

 1-Suppress the inflammatory process by decreasing capillary dilatation, capillary permeability, exudation and the migration of the phagocytes to the site of inflammation.